 CEVIS is a modified version of the Shuttle Inertial Vibration Isolation and Stabilization (IVIS) Cycle Ergometer with the principal difference being the addition of an electronic control system.
 CEVIS is computer controlled and maintains a very accurate workload independent of the pedaling speed of the crewmember.
 The CEVIS control panel displays target and actual workload, cycling speed, and heart rate as well as deviation from target cycling speed and heart rate, exercise elapsed time, and protocol.
 Desired workload for exercise is controlled in the range of 25 to 350 W, in 1 W increments and target and actual pedal speeds from 30 to 120 rpms are displayed.
 Target and actual parameters (speed, workload, and heart rate), which are defined by predefined protocols or user-defined parameters, are recorded to a PCMCIA (Portable Computer Memory Card International Adapter) Card.

 The Ergometer portion of CEVIS is constructed of aluminum and weighs approximately 59 lbs.
 The exposed moving parts consist of crank arms, pedals, handles, and a clevis fixed to a drive rod.
 The pedals, when rotated, drive a flywheel through a planetary gear set.
 The inertial vibration isolation system is used to counteract the motions generated by a crewmember exercising on CEVIS.
 The isolators provide station-keeping of the rider/cycle system during operations.
-CEVIS is certified for 15 years on-orbit.
-Operations
+CEVIS is certified for 15 years on-orbit. ^ back to top

 - Crewmember places Heart Rate Monitor chest strap, transmitter and watch on.